HL7/davinci-dtr/input/pagecontent/specification.md

 - The DTR app knows the relevant endpoints to use to access Questionnaires, DocumentReferences and other relevant information.
 - The DTR app has a shared secret allowing secure access to the payer endpoints.

 Even after an application has been successfully registered, payers and EHRs **SHOULD** monitor the application behavior and **MAY** suspend an application's access if it is suspected of malicious behavior.
-The app will need to ask for scope sufficient to execute any CQL that the payer may provide as part of the questionnaires."  provide link to the payer registration section and add to payer registration that: "the payer **SHOULD** indicate the scopes required by their questionnaires.
+The app will need to ask for scope sufficient to execute any CQL that the payer may provide as part of the questionnaires, provide a link to the payer registration section, and add to payer registration that the payer **SHOULD** indicate the scopes required by their questionnaires.

 In [Step 3 of the launch sequence](http://hl7.org/fhir/smart-app-launch/#step-3-app-exchanges-authorization-code-for-access-token), in the case where the EHR system is returning a response with an access token, the system **SHALL** also provide a patient property set to the subject patient identifier of this interaction.